orbisdev/orbisdev-sample/README.md

 # orbisdev-sample
-Basic sample for orbisdev environment
+Basic sample for orbisdev environment, it generates a pkg that you can install directly in your PS4.